 e.g. pipe cleaning, surface cleaning, water main disinfection, neutralization of dilution tanks, vehicle washing, draining of water (pools, fountains, boilers, ice rinks, etc.)

-UBC operators and contractors must manage wastewater safely and responsibly by following best practices & industry guidelines developed by Metro Vancouver:
+UBC operators and contractors must manage wastewater safely and responsibly by following recommended best practices & industry guidelines developed by Metro Vancouver:

 Discharges from Laboratory Research and Teaching activities: